mccajm/mccajm.github.io/consulting.md

 - Strategy and Research (business strategy, digital tranformation, whitepapers, and policy submissions)
 - Training

-If you would like to get in touch, please email me via consulting(at)myfullname.co.uk.
+If you would like to get in touch, please email me via consulting(at)thisdomain.
 Thank you.